garylirocks/quickrefs/azure-networking.markdown

 ![Private endpoints for storage](images/azure_private-endpoints-for-storage.jpg)

-* **Azure Private Endpoint**: a special network interface for an Azure service in your vNet, it gets an IP from the address range of the vNet
+* **Azure Private Endpoint**: a special network interface for an Azure service in your vNet, it gets an IP from the address range of a subnet
 * Applications in the vNet can connect to the service over the private endpoint seamlessly, **using the same connection string and authorization mechanisms that they would use otherwise**;
 * You **DON'T** need a firewall rule to allow traffic from a vNet that has a private endpoint, since the storage firewall only controls access through the public endpoint.
 Private endpoints instead rely on the consent flow for granting subnet access;
 * You need a separate private endpoint for each storage service in a storage account that you need to access: Blobs, Files, Static Websites, ...;